 We apply the message of Catholic Social Teaching to our work and seek to empower people to become their own spokespeople and hold those in power accountable.

 How do we do it?

 We employ a bottom-up approach to identify our policy priorities and work closely with people who may feel powerless, left behind or not listened to.
 Through our extensive network of SVP groups, we carry out ongoing ‘listening’ to identify the issues people are facing in their communities.
-Visiting and befriending people who may be isolated, in need, or in prison, is core to our work and values and gives us our unique identity.
-It also provides insight into the complex issues facing people every day, helping us to raise awareness about the things that really matter to them and identify solutions that can make a difference to their lives.
+Visiting and befriending people who may be isolated, in need, or in prison, is core to our work and provides insight into the complex issues facing people every day, helping us to raise awareness about the things that really matter to them and identify solutions that can make a difference to their lives.
 We then work with them, not on behalf of them, to influence policy makers to make changes that have a real impact on people’s lives.
-Listening is at the core of what we do because we want to help make visible and vocal those who disappear and are often unheard in our society.

 We work closely with other organisations to maximise our impact and strengthen our voice.
 Some of the organisations we work with include CSAN (Caritas Social Action Network), VIP (Vincentians in Partnership), PACT and CAP (Christians Against Poverty).

 We also join forces with other organisations and faith groups to campaign on issues affecting the lives of the people we help.
 We are a signatory to the Keep the Lifeline campaign, calling on the government to make the £20 increase to Universal Credit permanent and to extend the increase to legacy benefits.